raspberrypilearning/pride-prejudice-zombies/en/step_9.md

 - The first time somebody in the book speaks, it should read something like:
   **“My dear zombie.
 Bennet,” moaned his zombie to him one day, “have you heard that Netherfield Park is let at last?”**

-- Check your code with the version above, if it is not working.
+- Compare your code with the version above if it is not working.

-- Now you want to tidy your code up a little, before moving onto the next part.
-Place the core code that converts the text, into a **function**, and then call it.
+- Now you want to tidy your code up a little before moving onto the next part.
+Place the core code that converts the text into a **function** and then call it.

 	```python
 	import re